hapax/hapax.github.io/assets/giant-ants.md

 $$

 This is an overall increase by a factor of $8$.
-In general, if we scale up or down some factor $f$, the volume will change by that factor cubed,
+In general, if we scale the cube up or down by some factor $f$, the volume will change by that factor cubed,

 $$